 In addition to drinking kombucha, there are other things you can do to promote gut health, such as:

 - Eating a healthy diet: A diet rich in fiber, fruits, vegetables, and whole grains is good for gut health.
-Avoid processed foods, which can contain harmful additives.
+Limit ultra processed foods, which are usually low in fiber and other nutrients.

-- Exercising: Exercise helps promote a healthy gut by reducing inflammation and helping remove toxins from the body.
+- Exercising: Exercise helps promote a healthy gut by reducing inflammation and promoting motility which can prevent constipation.

-- Reducing stress: Stress can damage the gut microbiota and lead to inflammation.
+- Reducing stress: Stress can affect the gut microbiota and lead to inflammation.
 Practicing meditation, yoga, and deep breathing are all good ways to reduce stress.

 - Getting enough sleep: Sleep is important for gut health.
 It helps restore the gut microbiota and reduces inflammation.

-- Taking probiotics: Probiotics are live microorganisms that can help maintain a healthy gut microbiota.
+- Taking probiotics: Probiotics are live microorganisms that are thought to help maintain a healthy gut microbiota.
 They’re available in supplement form or fermented foods like yogurt, sauerkraut, and kimchi.

 - Quitting smoking: Smoking is damaging to gut health.
 It increases inflammation and can lead to the death of gut microbiota.
-If you smoke, quitting is one of the best things you can do for your gut.
+If you smoke, quitting is one of the best things you can do for your health in general.

 Reasons why BetterMe is a safe bet: a wide range of calorie-blasting workouts, finger-licking recipes, 24/7 support, challenges that’ll keep you on your best game, and that just scratches the surface!
 Start using our app and watch the magic happen.